RenqiChen/The_Crop/README.md

 ## 🙏Acknowledgements

-This work inspired by [LLama-Facotry](https://github.com/hiyouga/LLaMA-Factory).
+The fine-tuning framework in this work is based on the [LLama-Facotry](https://github.com/hiyouga/LLaMA-Factory).

 ## 📧Contact

-If you have any questions, please  contact at [cezhang@cs.cmu.edu](mailto:cezhang@cs.cmu.edu).
+If you have any questions, please  contact at [chenrenqi@pjlab.org.cn].

 ## 📌 BibTeX & Citation